csd-dev-tools/ClockworkVMs/README.md

 The application should work on all systems that have a functional install of Python 2.7 and PyQt 5.
 The macos repository will only work on a system that is running macOS.

+## This is early release software, in development.